privacy-scaling-explorations/zkevm-circuits/docs/Sig_Circuit.md

 The `public_key` is obtained from `private_key` by mapping the latter to an elliptic curve (EC) point.
 The `r` is the x-component of an EC point, and the same EC point's y-component will be used to determine the recovery id `v = y%2` (the parity of y).
 Given the signature `(v,r,s)`, the `public_key` can be recovered from `(v,r,s)` and `msg_hash` using `ecrecover`.

 The above scheme is applied to the Ethereum protocol.
 Each EOA address has its own private key and the corresponding public key is obtained via EC mapping (Note: only EOA address can initiate a tx and contract address cannot, because contract address is not calculated from public key but from nonce and EOA address).
 For a tx, we have `msg_hash=keccak(RLP(tx's data that needs to be signed))`.
-Since EOA account's address is created from from its public key via the formula `caller_address=keccak(public_key)[-20:]`, we can recover the caller address once we recovered the public key.
+Since EOA account's address is created from from its public key via the formula `caller_address=keccak(public_key)[-20:]`, we can recover the caller address once we recover the public key.

 ## SigTable and the Purpose of Sig Circuit